 We enjoy listening to a certain artist because they are similar to us like a person who grew up in a small town may resonate with a country song.

 Three Reasons Why People get Addicted to Music

 Music is everywhere.
-Even in online games such as DISLYTE it uses background music that subconsciously attract people’s interest.
+Even in online games it uses background music that subconsciously attract people’s interest.
 In addition, there are other reasons how music generates interest like the following:

 - Interpersonal Bonding – When you listen to music together, you create a strong connection with that person.
 You have the opportunity to share an experience with them and feel their emotions, too.